 Trusting the Holy Spirit will bring more revelation and insight as you seek the Face of GOD regarding this study.
 The Holy Spirit is the quintessential translator and teacher.

 Bible dictionaries define banners as identifying flags or streamers attached to the end of a standard.
-Through history they have served three main purposes: 1. to identify a group, 2. to claim possession of space or territory 3. to lend festivity to a celebration.
+Through history they have served three main purposes: 1. to identify a group, 2. to claim possession of space or territory 3. to lend festivity to a celebration

 Banners are rallying points, physically and emotionally.
 For thousands of years banners have been an unspoken language in many arenas.
 Today there are patriotic, marine, sports, dog, cat, auto dealers, corporate, religious, worship, Native American, international, state, territorial, military, auto racing, outdoor, indoor, decorative, custom, and message flags available.

 The Bible contains over three-dozen references to banners, standards, flags and ensigns.
 The word banner usually refers to military or use in war/warfare.
-The word banner is found in the books of Exodus, Psalms, Song of Solomon, Numbers, Zechariah, Jeremiah and Isaiah.
+The word banner is found in the books of Exodus, Psalms, Song of Songs, Numbers, Zechariah, Jeremiah and Isaiah.
 The Banner of Victory is most commonly ascribed to GOD.
 The earliest example is Exodus 17:15, where Moses celebrates the Victory of the Amalekites by building an altar, calling the name of the place “The LORD is my Banner” and saying, “A hand upon the Banner of the LORD.”
 In Psalms, it is GOD who sets up a Banner for HIS people (Psalm 60:4) who for their part ascribe their triumph to GOD by setting up Banners “in the name of our GOD” (Psalm 20:5).
 Jeremiah’s prediction of Babylon’s destruction is prefaced by the statement, “Declare among the nations and proclaim, set up a Banner and proclaim, conceal it not” (Jeremiah 50:2) along the lines of a warrior boldly planting a banner as a sign of taking possession.

 Flags are recorded in the Exodus in the account of the infant, Moses being placed in the basket (ark) among the flags (bulrushes/reeds – which provided safety) and traveling to his new adoptive family (Exodus 2:3,5).